cds-mipt/HISNav/README.md

 | Number of unique scenes                    |     49 |     35 |     43 |        |
 | Number of tracks                           |     88 |     35 |     43 |        |

+The dataset is distributed in `hdf5` file format.
+To extract the data in TUM format for the purpose of evaluation Visual SLAM methods we provide a script `tools/HISNav_to_TUM.ipynb`

 <!---
   **Number of instances per class (40 classes)**
 |                                            | train  | val    | test   | total  |